Lorne Doerkson: BC Conservative Party

 In May 2024, Doerkson announced his decision to join the Conservative Party of British Columbia, becoming the party's third member of the legislature.
 Doerkson was re-elected in the 2024 provincial election with 70.13% of the vote, defeating BC NDP candidate Michael Moses.
 In November 2024, he was named assistant deputy speaker of the BC Conservatives.

+On September 20, 2026, following the resignation of party leader Kerry-Lynne Findlay, the board appointed Doerkson as interim leader until a successor can be elected.

 Policy positions

 Doerkson has prioritized healthcare reform, advocating for increased access to medical services in rural communities.
-He supports initiatives to fund non-governmental clinics and provide incentives for healthcare professionals to work in high-needs areas.
+He supports to privatization of clinics and provide incentives for healthcare professionals to work in high-needs areas.

 On environmental issues, Doerkson has called for enhanced forest management, wildfire prevention, and ecosystem restoration efforts, including reforestation and the reduction of glyphosate spraying.
 He has also emphasized the importance of infrastructure investments to support rural communities.

-Doerkson has expressed support for reconciliation with Indigenous communities through financial partnerships and collaborative initiatives, such as cultural centre's and resource development projects.
+Doerkson has expressed support for reconciliation with Indigenous communities through financial partnerships and collaborative initiatives, such as cultural centres and resource development projects.